JoseJPR/DevicePush-Cordova-PhoneGap/README.md

 ## DESCRIPTION

 This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to receive push notifications on Android and iOS devices.
-* The Android implementation uses [Google's GCM (Google Cloud Messaging) service](http://developer.android.com/guide/google/gcm/index.html).
+* The Android implementation uses [Google's FCM (Firebase Cloud Messaging) service](http://firebase.google.com/).
-* The iOS version is based on [Apple APNS Notifications](http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/ApplePushService/ApplePushService.html).
+* The iOS version is based on [Apple APNS Notifications](https://developer.apple.com/notifications/).

-**Important** - Push notifications are intended for real devices.
-The registration process will fail on the iOS simulator.
-Notifications can be made to work on the Android Emulator, however doing so requires installation of some helper libraries, as outlined [here,](http://www.androidhive.info/2012/10/android-push-notifications-using-google-cloud-messaging-gcm-php-and-mysql/) under the section titled "Installing helper libraries and setting up the Emulator".

 ### Contents